Overcoming Shame: Letting God Heal You And Set You Free With His Love

 It can be easy to let it dominate your thoughts when living with shame.
 You may find yourself thinking unkind thoughts about yourself.
 When things go wrong, you might say, “Of course, this happened.
 I’m meant to suffer.”
 Or “Why would anyone like me?
 I’m a loser!”

-If thoughts like these continually play in your mind, you don’t have to despair.
+If thoughts like these continually play in your mind, remember that you don’t have to let shame control you.
+By focusing on God’s truths and working toward overcoming shame, you can begin to reclaim the joy and peace God has for you.
 There are three things you should know about your thoughts…

 Your Thoughts Aren’t Always True